josephspurrier/mithril-fusion/README.md

 # Mithril with Fusion.js (Uber)

-This project show how to use Mithril with Fusion.js (Uber).
+[This project](https://github.com/josephspurrier/mithril-fusion) shows how to use Mithril with Fusion.js (Uber).

 These are the components: